8-Day Summer Self Drive Tour Around the Ring Road | Golden Circle, Glacier Lagoon, Remote East Iceland & Akureyri

 Please keep in mind that hotel quality in Iceland varies between regions and that not all locations offer quality-level accommodations.
 At those particular locations, comfort level accommodations will be arranged, which has already been calculated in the upgraded price.
 We do our best to accommodate special requests, but additional costs may incur.

 The vehicles for all levels are current models, no older than two years.
-They all come with standard CDW insurance, Gravel Protection (GP), and Super Collision Damage Waiver (SCDW) insurances.
-They also come equipped with a GPS and free Wi-Fi with unlimited data, to which you can connect up to 10 devices.
+They all come standard with a medium protection package including CDW (Collision damage waiver), GP (Gravel Protection), Super Collision Damage Waiver (SCDW), Personal Accident Insurance (PAI) and a Theft Waiver (THW).
+They also come equipped with free Wi-Fi with 3GB total.
 You will also get 24-hour roadside emergency services from the car rental agency.
 In the wintertime, all cars have winter tyres.

 The driver must hold a valid driving licence which they have had for at least 12 months before the date of the rental.
 Age requirement varies for each level, and you can find more information on that in the boxes below.